-This solar panel has an integrated battery pack, which helps greatly in shady or partly cloudy conditions.
+This solar panel has an integrated battery pack, which helps significantly in shady or partly cloudy conditions.

 The 3,000mAh battery is sleek and simple — we actually didn't even notice it when we first received the panel.
-It continues to deliver a charge to your device when the panel gets shaded, which helps recover a charge because it doesn't have to reestablish a connection to the device.
-We appreciate this feature and felt it makes a huge difference when it comes to charge interruption recovery.
+It continues to deliver a charge to your device when the panel becomes shaded, which helps recover a charge since it doesn't have to reestablish a connection to the device.
+We appreciate this feature, as it makes a huge difference when it comes to charge interruption recovery.

 During our testing period, we allowed the BioLite to sit in full sun for 30 minutes with an external battery plugged into it.
 We then recorded the amount of charge it delivered to the battery pack, which was 8%.
-Over the next 30-minute period, we intermittently shaded the panel to simulated partly cloudy conditions.
-The battery pack had been charging up in the previous half-hour, so it was able to continue to deliver power to our external battery at a fairly reasonable rate.
-The level of charge dipped down to 6% during that half-hour period, but this is still far better than panels without a built-in battery pack.
+Over the next 30-minute period, we intermittently shaded the panel to simulate partly cloudy conditions.
+The battery pack had been charging up in the previous half hour, so it was able to deliver power to our external battery, and at a fairly reasonable rate.
+The level of charge dipped down to 6% during that half hour period, but this is still far better than panels without a built-in battery pack.

-The BioLite has an LED battery indicator that has four lights to show how much charge the integrated battery has.
+The BioLite has an LED battery indicator that has four lights, which show how much charge the integrated battery has.
 We set the panel out in full sun at half full (two out of the four lights were illuminated), and after a half-hour, the battery was at ¾ full.

-Another half hour meant that the panel was fully charged, meaning that it takes the BioLite two full hours of sun to fully charge its battery.
-This is relatively good considering it can maintain a charge to an external device the whole time the panel is in the sun.
+Another half hour meant that the panel was fully charged, meaning that it took our BioLite two full hours of sun to fully charge its battery.
+This is relatively decent considering it can maintain a charge to an external device the whole time the panel is in the sun.
 In terms of phone charging speed, the BioLite charged our Pixel 3 to 21% over the course of 30 minutes, when placed in full sun.
 This is impressive and puts the BioLite on the upper end of the spectrum for this metric.

 Multiple Device Charging Speed

 The 10W BioLite panel has only one USB port, meaning that the panel is not able to charge more than one device at a time.
-This is fine, though, because typically, a panel of this size would not be able to successfully deliver charge to two devices simultaneously.
+This is fine, though, because typically, a panel of this size would not be able to successfully and simultaneously deliver charge to two devices.